 Does counseling work to bring a couple together?

 It can but the person who is actively seeking a divorce has to be somewhat open to the possibility that reconciliation may work.

 Generally, the earlier that counseling is sought the better are the chances for success.
 I have found that when a divorcing couple goes into late-stage marriage counseling, they each go into it with their own game plan.
-One party will do it for the sake of preserving the marriage, while the other party will do it to pave the way for a divorce.
+One party may do it for the sake of preserving the marriage, while the other party might agree to short-term counseling believe it may help pave the way for a less contentious divorce.

 How can I determine if I can get along financially after the divorce?

 For a quick answer I use the rule of safe harbor often used by mortgage houses: you need a net (spendable) income which is three times the amount of your cost of housing.
-For example, if your mortgage and real estate taxes are $1500 a month, you will need a spendable income of $4,500 a month.
-If you receive $1500 in child support and/or maintenance (alimony) you will need to earn a net of $2,000 per month.
-A far more accurate way of determining the amount of money you need is to make a budget.
+But this fixes budgetary issues on a house mortgage and rarely should this be the driving factor.
+A far more accurate way of determining the amount of money you need is to make a reasonable budget.

 I suspect my spouse of adultery.
 Should I hire a private investigator?

 No, not usually.
-I usually advise my clients against hiring a private investigator since there is only one grounds for divorce commencing 2016 — no fault divorce.
+I usually advise my clients against hiring a private investigator since there is only one grounds for divorce – no fault divorce.

-Also keep in mind that the financial parts of a divorce, and allocation of parenting time / parenting responsibility are decided without regard to marital misconduct.
+Also keep in mind that the financial parts of a divorce, and allocation of parenting time / parenting responsibility are decided without considering marital misconduct.